msafi/helium/README.md

 # Helium

-It's a blogging app that only requires Amazon S3 and Amazon IAM for its back-end.
-Using these two services only, this app is able to work like any other blogging platform.
-You can authenticate yourself safely as an admin to write and edit posts and manage settings, etc.
+It's a blogging app that, basically, only requires Amazon S3 for its back-end.
+Yet, it is able to work like any other blogging platform.
+You can authenticate yourself as the admin in order to write and edit posts and manage settings, etc.

 You can check out my Helium blog [here](http://mk-helium-blog.s3-website-us-east-1.amazonaws.com/#!/).
 I'll create another demo soon where you can also try out the back-end.